leootrimi/E-commerce-Web-App/README.md

 ## 4. Flyway Configuration for Database Migrations
 Flyway is used to manage database migrations.
-Configuration is done in the application.properties file: Konfigurimi i Flyway është bërë në file application.properties:
+Configuration is done in the application.properties file:
 ```
 spring.flyway.baseline-on-migrate=true
 spring.flyway.locations=classpath:db/migration